serilog-contrib/Serilog.Sinks.Logz.Io/README.md

 v7 has breaking changes.

+- DEFAULT FIELD NAME FORMATTING SETTINGS MIGHT BE CHANGED DEPENDING ON YOUR CONFIGURATION, PLEASE DOUBLE CHECK
 - batchPostingLimit field renamed to logEventsInBatchLimit to match Serilog.Sinks.Http library
 - bufferPathFormat renamed to bufferBaseFileName
 - in addition rolling interval is now set in separate property: bufferRollingInterval